 5. Be sensible with food and drink.
 Contaminated food is more likely to make you ill than water.
 Ditch your five-fruit-&-veg-a-day habit, and only eat freshly cooked, piping hot food.
 Unless you know that tap water is safe to drink, boil it.
 Carry your own water bottle thereby avoiding adding to the huge global problem of disposing of 'mineral water' bottles.
 As the travellers’ mantra has it: if you can’t peel it, cook it or boil it – forget it.

 6. Take a little travel health kit.
 Don’t assume you’ll be able to buy the medicine you need locally (although you often will).
 Counterfeit tablets are an increasing problem so bring any prescription medicines with you, plus painkillers, throat lozenges and a few rehydration sachets.
 If you intend to be a do-it-yourself doctor also pack a health guide.
+Find useful tips for travelling with prescription medicines by clicking IAMAT.

 7. If you do get ill, seek professional local advice.
 Pharmacists are often a good place to start for simple over-the-counter remedies and if it is anything more serious contact your insurance helpline.